AlphaMoonbaseBerlin/TD_Conda/README.md

   envShell.Execute("aimg videogen --start-image rocket.png")
 ```

-If you want to run the process as a damon, use the spawn-method.
+If you want to run the process as a damon, use the run-method.
 ```python
 op("TD_Conda").InstallPackage("cuda")
 op("TD_Conda").InstallPackage(